Browser-based Android integration tutorial

 [OPTIONAL] Handling a URL callback

-One of the query parameters you can pass to Ramp widget URL is finalUrl
+One of the query parameters you can pass to Ramp Network widget URL is finalUrl

 Step 1 - Define a redirection URL